Website Usability Testing: Step-by-Step Guide

 Website Usability Testing: Step-by-Step Guide 13

-Our task is to study the code, find the problem, take a screenshot, and highlight the part that needs to be edited.
-After that, notify the client about the problem with usability and provide the screenshot.
+Our job is to examine the code, locate the issue, grab a screenshot, and underline the area that requires change.
+Tell the client then about the usability issue and send the screenshot.

 Tip #3 A mistake in the footer’s layout